ashakhatri007/CeptreDocs/pages/Examples/Freedom.md

 Now we will be adding the rules in which our world will be working on.
 First, navigate to the "Add rule" button and select it.
 A new menu should appear.

-After that select the "+" to Add a New condition or effect.For this example we will be making 8 rules.
-In reality it is very unlikely that you will be able to know the exact number of rules that you will be needed, which is when the Trial and Error method will most likely be the most useful.
+After that select the "+" to Add a New condition or effect.
+For this example we will be making 8 rules.
+In reality, it is very unlikely that you will be able to know the exact number of rules that you will be needed, which is when the Trial and Error method will most likely be the most useful.

-Since the "game" will begin with Thomas being locked up in the "dungeon", it would be best to make the rules in the order the player will most likey need them.
+Since the "game" will begin with Thomas being locked up in the "dungeon", it would be best to make the rules in the order the player will most likely need them.
 As we saw in the map of concept, we know that there is a key Thomas will need to escape the dungeon, so we'll start with that.

-1.***Pick up metal key*** - This rule requires two Conditions; which, as we covered before, are the Predicates we previously made:
+1. ***Pick up metal key*** - This rule requires two Conditions; which, as we covered before, are the Predicates we previously made:

     - Locked: Thomas (Element) is in the locked dungeon (trapped).
     - Locked: Metal key (Element) is in the locked dungeon (trapped).